foreveryone1/ObsidianNotes/1 notes/10 music/HxC.md

 # Sound and the fury
 bright shapes pass me by
+I catch her in my arms
+a whiff of pollen
 she smells like trees

+her skirt is muddy
+her smile's faded
+why have we been changed
+I can hear my cries

 # Astronaut

 your face haunts me